mahavedalla/mahavedalla/docs/questions/kilesa/How do the defilements differ from the influxes 1d8e99d09112814e9418da982ca593b1.md

-# How do the defilements differ from the influxes?
+Question: How do the defilements differ from the influxes?
 Answer in Brief: -
  Category: Kilesa
 Sutta References: -